Become Job Ready with CollegeDekho Assured Program. Learn More

 The eligibility criteria of the microbiology courses are dependent on the qualification level of the course.

-To get admission to undergraduate microbiology courses, such as B.Sc. in Microbiology, or Diploma in Microbiology, etc., students need to:
+To get admission to undergraduate microbiology courses, such as B.Sc. in Microbiology, or Diploma in Microbiology, etc., candidates must have:

 Postgraduate courses in microbiology include M.Sc in Microbiology, PG Diploma in Microbiology, PhD in Microbiology, etc. Students need to meet the following to be eligible for admission to these courses: